seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 ## DataUtilites test classes

 ### `DataUtilitiesCalculateColumnTotalArrayTest`
-Originally this test class had a mutation score of 83.51%.
+Originally this test class had a mutation score of 83.51% which became 92.31%.
 This corrected by adding new test cases and by modifying the original `testCCTANullData` to properly catch null data being passed.
 New test cases were:

 `testArrayValues` which was designed specifically to prevent mutations which modified the passed row array and would result in corrupted values.